spooky-simon/spooky-simon.github.io/index.md

 Simon Cohen - Cooper Union class of 2019.

 I like engineering and cars.
-Escpecially engineering cars.
+Especially engineering cars.

 See projects to the left.